iamt4nk/smm.nvim/README.md

 ### Installation:

+Create an app for the Spotify API using: [this link](https://developer.spotify.com/documentation/web-api).

-Use the following to install this plugin:
+Use the following configurations when installing this plugin:

 - LazyVim:
 ```lua
 {